-I’ve had my Oru kayak for about six months, and we’ve gotten to know each other pretty well by now.
+I’ve had my Oru kayak for about a year, and we’ve gotten to know each other pretty well by now.

 My Oru Beach LT stays perfectly folded in the trunk of my SUV so that I can be ready to paddle anytime, anywhere.
 I can have that yak unfolded and in the water in about 7 minutes’ time.
 All is good.